-NOTE Fresh blood is defined as blood that is less than 24 hours old, old or aged blood is defined as blood that is greater than 24 hours old ^[39].
+NOTE Fresh blood removed from the body is defined as blood that is less than 24 hours old, old or aged blood is defined as blood that is greater than 24 hours old [3941].

 burned remains

 Human remains which have been exposed to fire, flame, or high heat.